Startups want to geoengineer a cooler planet. With few rules, experts see big risks

 Some nonprofits are trying to change that.
 In the past year The Alliance for Just Deliberation on Solar Geoengineering has started consultations and workshops in South Africa, India and Pakistan to educate local scientists and civil society groups about solar geoengineering.
 The U.K.-based Degrees Initiative has awarded $900,000 to scientists from Brazil, Indonesia, Nigeria and other countries to study solar geoengineering.

-In February at the United Nations Environment Assembly in Nairobi, Switzerland put forth a proposal for more global research on solar geoengineering.
+During the United Nations Environment Assembly in Nairobi this past February, Switzerland put forth a proposal for more global research on solar geoengineering.
 While it didn't pass, Talati, who was at the talks, says they left her encouraged.
 "That was a glimmer of hope for me," she says.
 "To see so many new countries offering their comments and wanting to engage in this conversation."

 From his vantage point on a Zoom call in Silicon Valley, Iseman says it's unfair that he has privileges to act on solar geoengineering while others don't.
 "I think that it is unfair that I was born as a lower middle class, white-ish American male," he says.